r-bt/SwarmalatorsV2/README.md

 3. Connect a webcam
 4. Run `uv run tests/camera_test.py` – You should see a livestream from your camera with the settings in `direction_camera.json` applied.
 You should change these settings to get optimal performance for your setup.

-You will also need to connect nRF5380 boards to your laptop and flash them with the firmware from [nrf-Spheros](https://github.com/r-bt/nRF-Spheros/tree/master)
+You will also need to connect nRF5340 DK boards to your laptop and flash them with the firmware from [nrf-Spheros](https://github.com/r-bt/nRF-Spheros/tree/master)

 Finally, you'll need a black mat for the experiments to take place on.
 The tracker currently looks for a black mat, crops out everything else, and then looks for Spheros on that map.

 ## Setup

 In `main.py` you should
-- Replace `PORT1`, `PORT2`, etc with the ports for your nRF5380s.
-Each nRF5380 can handle 15 Spheros
+- Replace `PORT1`, `PORT2`, etc with the ports for your nRF5340s.
+Each nRF5340 can handle 15 Spheros
 - Replace the ids in `SPHERO_OLD` and `SPHERO_NEW` with the IDs of your Sphero BOLTs
 - Replace `CAMERA_ID` with the id of your camera from pyuvc